jimcar/cavemode/README.md

 #### Status

 Cavemode is fully-functional, but remains rough around the edges.
-The are a number of known issues, and certainly many more yet to be discovered.
+There are a number of known issues, and certainly many more yet to be discovered.

 Community participation is highly encouraged, so make a pull request and improve something!